walterrowe/magick-frames/README.md

 You can download and set up Magick Frames in 5-10 minutes.

+# December 2024 Update

+The following new options add solid border styles.

+The width of the solid border will be 1.5 percent in pixels of the length of the longest edge of the picture (ie. a 3000px long edge will have a 45px border).
+The interior pin-stripe will be 2 pixels wide.
+If a watermark is added to a solid border then the border on the watermarked edge will be extended to include the watermark.

+- (NEW) Option ` -so ` applies a plain solid border with pin-stripe between picture and border
+- (NEW) Option ` -sl ` places an image-based watermark to the plain solid border
+- (NEW) Option ` -st ` places an text-based watermark to the plain solid border
+- (NEW) Option ` -slo ` places an image-based watermark on an inside edge of the picture
+- (NEW) Option ` -sto ` places an text-based watermark on an inside edge of the picture
+- (NEW) Option ` -ic ` specifies the color of the interior pin-stripe for solid borders
+- (NEW) Option ` -oc ` specifies the color of the exterior border for solid borders
+- (CHANGE) Add new styles in the property lists in CreateStyleDroplets.

 ## Examples

 - (NEW) Solid frame and interior pin-stripe without any watermark